daattali/beautiful-jekyll/_posts/2024-01-21-cantera-equilibrium-combustion.md

 The equivalence ratio is a parameter used in combustion engineering to describe the ratio of the actual fuel-to-oxidizer mixture to the stoichiometric fuel-to-oxidizer ratio required for complete combustion.
 It is a key factor in determining the efficiency and characteristics of combustion processes.
 The equivalence ratio influences whether a mixture is fuel-rich, stoichiometric, or fuel-lean.

 An equivalence ratio equal to 1 indicates a stoichiometric mixture, where all the fuel and oxidizer react completely.
 Values greater than 1 signify a fuel-rich mixture, while values less than 1 indicate a fuel-lean mixture.
 Engineers use the equivalence ratio to optimize combustion processes, ensuring efficient energy release and minimizing the production of pollutants.

+## Adiabatic Combustion Temperature

+The adiabatic combustion temperature refers to the theoretical temperature reached during combustion when the process is adiabatic, meaning there is no heat exchange with the surroundings.
+When pressure is held constant during combustion, it is known as constant-pressure or isobaric combustion.

+## Specific Heat Capacity

+Cp represents the specific heat capacity at constant pressure.
+Specific heat capacity is a measure of the amount of heat energy required to raise the temperature of a unit mass of a substance by 1 degree Celsius (or 1 Kelvin).

+## Stoichimetric Ratio

+Stoichiometric refers to the precise balance of reactants in a chemical reaction according to the mole ratios indicated by the balanced chemical equation.
+In a stoichiometrically balanced reaction, the number of moles of each reactant and product is in the exact proportion specified by the coefficients in the balanced equation.

 ## Cantera